Welcome to today's edition of the Rush 24-7 podcast.

 I asked a justice once.

-Okay, you go in there and vote and you guys debate.
+Okay, you go in there and vote, and you guys debate.

-Oh, oh, what do you mean debate?
+Oh, what do you mean debate?

 Well, I mean, you try to change their mind.

-I'm not gonna change their mind.
+I'm not going to change their mind.

-I'm not gonna this stuff doesn't happen.
+This stuff doesn't happen.

-Somebody show me the silver lining of the Titanic sinking.
+But this silver lining, somebody show me the silver lining of the Titanic sinking.

 What, there hadn't been one since?